Hrullekha-arch/mo-track/src/firestore-schema.md

 ## `purchaseRequests`

 Tracks requests for materials needed for orders.
+This collection also holds the generated PO data.

 -   **Path**: `/purchaseRequests/{dealId}`
 -   **Operations**: Read, Create, Update